WokLibCodeClub/breakout/step03-move_the_ball/README.md

    Now save your code and run it.

-   Remember, we don't need to stop the ball going off the bottom of the window - in Breakout the challenge is to stop the ball going off the bottom.
+   We don't need to make the ball bounce off the bottom wall - in Breakout the challenge is to stop the ball going off the bottom of the window.

 [Go to step 4](../step04-bat_on_ball)